 The food will be hot (or cold) for the first round, but what happens after it’s been sitting out for an hour or more?

-3. Create small portion sizes.
+3. Serve small portion sizes.

-Whenever I bring food to a party, I always keep this in mind and make sure the food I bring is in “mini form”.
+Whenever I bring food to a party, I keep this in mind and make sure the food I bring is in “mini form”.
 I’ll make my cookies bite-size, I’ll make mini muffins and mini cupcakes instead of more traditional full-size items.
-I’ll cut larger chunks of meat or cheese into bite-size pieces, and always set out a knife next to my food for anyone who only wants a half.
+I’ll cut larger chunks of meat or cheese into bite-size pieces and always set out a knife next to my food for anyone who only wants a half.

-Although I love a good soup and salad buffet, or a make-your-own-sandwich bar, those types of food are usually not practical for large crowds of people all standing in line waiting for the people ahead of them to move forward.
-Anything that involves using both hands to add a variety of toppings or extras is going to majorly back things up — not to mention create chaos for parents trying to assemble plates for small children at the same time!
+Although I love a good soup and salad buffet, or a make-your-own-sandwich/taco bar, those types of food are usually not practical for large crowds of people all standing in line waiting for those ahead of them to move forward.

 5. Plan ahead for “wet” foods.

-6. Choose something you’ll eat as leftovers.
+6. Choose food you’ll eat as leftovers.

-7. Consider the type of party or the theme of the party.
+7. Consider the type of party.

 I don’t want to be the one who caused them to get sick, so by listing out the ingredients, I feel like I clear myself and make it easier for those people to know if they can or cannot eat my food